lukaevet/aws-eks-nextjs-app-actions/README.md

 Github actions workflow ref: https://github.com/marketplace/actions/aws-ecr-eks Every time someone pushes code to your repository Github actions will be triggered and it will login to your AWS account and it will build, push and deploy nextjs application to your ECR image.
-Application will be deployed to your cluster we have created and it will apply deployment file in our root repository called deployment1.yaml that creates 2 replicas, opening port 3000 and has our new ECR image with tag latest.
+Application will be deployed to your cluster we have created and it will apply deployment file in our root repository called deployment1.yaml that creates 2 replicas and has our new ECR image with tag latest.
+Access our application with IP address from `kubectl get nodes -o wide`.
+In browser http://external_IP:31479